perarnborg/vuex-oidc/README.md

 ### 2) Setup vuex

 Import and use vuex module.
-Is is created with a factory function that takes foru oidc config and your vue-router as arguments.
+Is is created with a factory function that takes your oidc config and your vue-router as arguments.

 ```js
 import { vuexOidcCreateStoreModule } from 'vuex-oidc'